 The Association’s second convention, held at Watkins (now Watkins Glen; pictured above) on August 22 - 25, 1878, was of national import.
 Participants’ accounts record that villagers gave a frosty reception to this group of largely big-city freethinkers.

-After his release Bennett traveled the world, a tour funded by grateful supporters.
-The New York Freethinkers Association held another convention at Watkins on August 23 - 27, 1882, this time receiving a more hospitable local reception.
+After his release from prison, D. M. Bennett traveled the world, a tour funded by grateful supporters.
+The New York Freethinkers Association held convened again at Watkins on August 23 - 27, 1882, this time receiving a more hospitable local reception.
+Because of inclement weather, all proceedings were held indoors at the Opera House, except for a banquet honoring Bennett, which was held at the Glen Park Hotel.
 Among those again in attendance was Amy Post.
-Speakers included Matilda Joslyn Gage -- and Bennett, who addressed the convention, was feted at a banquet, and otherwise enjoyed a hero’s welcome upon his return to the village we now know as Watkins Glen.
+Speakers included Matilda Joslyn Gage and Bennett, who addressed the convention and enjoyed a hero’s welcome upon his return to the village we now know as Watkins Glen.

 The 1882 convention had one other historically intriguing consequence.
 Apparently the convention passed a resolution predicting the gradual extinction of Christianity in America.
 The Rev. C. C. McCabe, a leader in new church development for the Methodist church, read of the resolution in a newspaper and cabled the convention with the following message: "All hail the power of Jesus’ name.
 We are building more than one Methodist church for every day in the year, and propose to make it two a day."
 Convention president Thaddeus Burr Wakeman cabled back, in part: "Build fewer churches and pay your taxes on them like honest men.
 Build better churches, since liberty, science, and humanity will need them one of these days and will not wish to pay too much for repairs."
 McCabe gained wide publicity from this exchange.
 He became known as "Two-a-Day McCabe"; his cable even inspired a popular evangelical camp song.
 By the time of McCabe’s death in 1906 it was widely believed he had directed his famous 1882 cable to the celebrated agnostic orator Robert Green Ingersoll.
-But in late August, 1882, Ingersoll was fully engaged in conducting what would become the lengthiest criminal defense in U. S. history to that time in the Star Route Trials.
-Ingersoll almost certainly did not attend the Watkins conference, and thus could have played no role in composing either the resolution that provoked McCabe’s message or the convention’s reply.
+Ingersoll had been invited to speak at the convention, a fact that organizers promoted quite vigorously.
+But the "Great Agnostic" was unable to accept.
+In late August of 1882 Ingersoll was fully engaged in conducting what would become the lengthiest criminal defense in U. S. history to that time, in the Star Route Trials.
+Since Ingersoll did not attend the Watkins convention, he played no role in composing either the resolution that provoked McCabe’s message or the convention’s reply.